5 Best Remote Controlled Video Camera for Churches

 • An external recorder is needed and can be purchased separately.

-Mevo Start All-in-One 1080P Live Streaming Camera Bundle
+Mevo Start All-in-One 1080P Live Streaming Camera

-The Mevo Start is a useful camera that can perform multiple tasks.
-It can be used for streaming and recording simultaneously.
-With a video resolution output of 1080 pixels, it is an awesome choice for online church services.
+It can stream and record simultaneously, and with a video resolution output of 1080 pixels, it is an awesome choice for online church services.

-What’s great about this camera is that it has a well-developed app – the Mevo App – where everything can be done.
-From live editing (zoom and pan, crop and cut shots) to adjusting video settings (brightness, exposure, contrast, image flip, etc) to streaming on different social media platforms.
-All of these can be efficiently done through a mobile phone using the Mevo app!
+From live editing (zoom and pan, crop and cut shots) to adjusting video settings (brightness, exposure, contrast, image flip, etc.) to streaming on different social media platforms.

 Pros: